 The training data include time series data where a dark matter-like signal is injected by hardware.
-If dark matter enters ABRA, it will manifest itself as a sinusoidal oscillation mode within the time series; therefore, the injected signals are also sinusoidal oscillations at specific frequencies.
+If dark matter enters ABRA-10cm, it will manifest itself as a sinusoidal oscillation mode within the time series; therefore, the injected signals are also sinusoidal oscillations within a range of specific frequencies.
+While the signal shape is known, the dark matter signal amplitude and frequency are unknown parameters in dark matter searches.
 Both the detected (noisy) time series and the injected (ground truth, clean) time series are provided with one-to-one temporal correspondence.
 This allows the training of machine learning algorithms to denoise the detector data and recover the injected signal.
 The validation data is used to produce Benchmark 1: Denoising Score, see Section \ref{score}.
 Algorithms that effectively dampen the detector noise while amplifying the injected signal will achieve a better denoising score.
-The science data is collected without the injected signal with an extended duration to produce Benchmark 2: Dark Matter Limits, as discussed in the previous paragraph.
+The science data is collected without the injected signal with an extended duration to produce Benchmark 2: Dark Matter Limits.
 The limit generation procedure is detailed in Section \ref{brazil}.
+The scientific data are titled to reflect their use in producing real, community-standard physics results that are suitable for presentation in scientific journals.
 Several traditional and deep learning denoising algorithms are presented in Section \ref{baseline} and Appendix \ref{app1:brazil_band_analysis}, where the resulting denoised data is benchmarked against the raw, un-denoised detector data.